SLASHEM-Extended/SLASHEM-Extended/readme.txt

 -fixed bug 1231766: Food shown in Medical Kits
 -fixed bug 1238060: grammatical error when burning through a door
 		    (Benjamin Schieder)
+-fixed bug 1104713: Pet and Frozen food stores can charge

 See history.txt for changes made in previous versions.